COILLTE PRIVACY POLICY (last revised January 2026)

 Where you have requested the erasure of your personal data, we will inform recipients to whom that personal data have been disclosed, unless this proves impossible or involves disproportionate effort.
 We will also inform you about those recipients if you request it.

 If you do not think that we have processed your personal data in accordance with this Policy, please contact us in the first instance.
-If you are not satisfied, you can complain to the DPC or exercise any of your other rights pursuant to Data Protection Legislation.
-Information about how to do this is available on the DPC website at https://www.dataprotection.ie.
+If you are not satisfied with our use of your personal data or our response to any request by you to exercise any of your rights, you can complain to the Data Protection Commission (DPC).
+Please see below for contact details of the DPC.

 If you post or send content which may reasonably be deemed to be offensive, inappropriate or objectionable anywhere on the website or otherwise engage in any disruptive behaviour on any of our websites, we may remove such content.